dschmenk/LORES/SRC/REPELZ/readme.md

 ### Efficient Input

-There are two methods for keyboard input that are compile time options.
-The first, original method uses the C library getch() function which is basically a wrapper around the BIOS keyboard calls.
-There are two issues with this approach: high overhead and hard to control keypress rate.
-The second method installs a keyboard IRQ handler to monitor key presses and releases.
-The key state can be quickly checked with very little overhead.
-However, the code uses a feature of the Borland C++ compiler to implement interrupt routines directly in C. As a result, this code won't compile under MSC 5.1.
+The input method installs a keyboard IRQ handler to monitor key presses and releases.
+The key state can be quickly checked with very little overhead compared to other input methods that use BIOS calls which can have much higher overhead.